bakpakin/Fennel/README.md

-# Fnl
+# Fennel

-Fnl is a lisp that compiles to Lua.
+Fennel (formerly fnl) is a lisp that compiles to Lua.
 It aims to be easy to use, expressive, and has almost zero overhead compared to handwritten Lua.
 It's currently a single file Lua library that can be dragged into any Lua project.